Previous versions and discussions:

 In both off-chain and on-chain votes, voting power is directly proportional to the amount of GTC a user holds or has delegated to them.

 In order for a proposal to succeed, a minimum of 2.5 million GTC must participate in the vote.
 Any changes to quorum requirements must be ratified by the community.
+Each vote DOES require a quorum or the vote is not considered valid.
+It is the proposal creator’s responsibility to ensure they are soliciting votes from the community and reach quorum.

 Conflicting proposals are proposals that are active at the same time and address the same issue.